Notice of criteria and application procedures for designation or redesignation, in the Military Airport Program (MAP), for the fiscal year 2013.

 (8) One copy of the FAA-approved ALP for each copy of the application.
 The ALP or supporting information should clearly show capacity and conversion related projects.
 Other information such as project costs, schedule, project justification, other maps and drawings showing the project locations, and any other supporting documentation that would make the application easier to understand should also be included.
 You may also provide photos, which would further describe the airport, projects, and otherwise clarify certain aspects of this application.
 These maps and ALP's should be cross-referenced with the project costs and project descriptions.

 Redesignation of Airports Previously Designated and Applying for up to an Additional Five Years in the Program

 Airports applying for redesignation to the Military Airport Program must submit the same information required by new candidate airports applying for a new designation.
-On the SF 424, Application for Federal Assistance, prescribed by the Office of Management and Budget Circular A102, airports must indicate their application is for redesignation to the MAP.
-In addition to the above information, they must explain:
+On the SF 424, Application for Federal Assistance, prescribed by the Office of Management and Budget Circular A-102, airports must indicate their application is for redesignation to the MAP.
+In addition to the information required for new candidates, airports requesting redesignation must also explain:

-(2) Why funding of eligible work under other categories of AlP or other sources of funding would not accomplish the development needs of the airport; and
+(2) Why funding of eligible work under other categories of AIP or other sources of funding would not accomplish the development needs of the airport; and

 (3) Why, based on the previously funded MAP projects, the projects and/or funding level were insufficient to accomplish the airport conversion needs and development goals.

 In addition to the information requested above, airports applying for redesignation must provide a reanalysis of their original business/marketing plans (for example, a plan previously funded by the Office of Economic Adjustment or the original Master Plan for the airport) and prepare a report.
 If there is not an existing business/marketing plan a business/marketing plan or strategy must be developed.
 The report must contain:

 (1) Whether the original business/marketing plan is still appropriate;